tjadams/Coding-Problems/dsalgo/README.md

 **TODO**

 ## Analyzing Space Complexity a.k.a Auxillary Memory
+**I think I should ignore everything else in this section and consider the following: Space complexity is the amount of space used in intermediate steps of your algorithm.
+Ex: if a recursive algorithm is called multiple times, the space complexity is simply the amount of storage required when reading the code from top to bottom.
+I think I'm supposed to ignore stack frames but it could be good to bring that up.
+I can also probably just trace the calls and the amount of memory used but I think the amount of memory used at each stack frame is independent.
+Like if you go into one call of the recursive function, all the memory used in that call is independent of a different call to that same recursive function.**

 Space Complexity/Auxillary Memory is the "extra space" used as a result of calling a function.
 This is mainly tricky to analyze in recursive problems.
 Here's a formula that helps with analyzing.
 **Space Complexity of a recursive problem = (space per stack frame)*(# of stack frames which in most cases is the amount of times the function is recursively called)**